Confidential Machine Learning on Untrusted Platforms: A Survey: Preliminaries of CML Approaches

 \subsection{Cryptographic Primitives}

 The cryptographic primitives are the fundamental building blocks for CML approaches.
 Some of these primitives are more expressive -- meaning they can implement more types of functions or higher-level functions.
-Similarly, some primitives are more cost-efficient than others.
-To make this survey self-contained, this section briefly covers the most frequently used primitives in existing CML approaches.
+On the other hand, some primitives are more cost-efficient than others.
+To make this survey self-contained, in this section, we briefly cover the most frequently-used primitives in existing CML approaches.

 \textbf{Additive Homomorphic Encryption (AHE).} AHE schemes (e.g., Paillier encryption \cite{paillier99}) allow the additive operation over encrypted messages without decryption.
-Conceptually, with one of the operands unencrypted, a ``pseudo-homomorphic'' multiplication between two messages can be expressed as a series of additions\footnote{Some methods like Paillier encryption \cite{paillier99} allow more efficient pseudo-homomorphic multiplication.}.
+For any two integers $\alpha$ and $\beta$, an AHE scheme allows the additive homomorphic operation: $E(\alpha+\beta) = f(E(\alpha), E(\beta))$ where the function $f$ works on encrypted values.
+Conceptually, with one of the operands unencrypted, a ``pseudo-homomorphic'' multiplication between two messages can be expressed as a series of additions\footnote{Some methods like Paillier encryption \cite{paillier99} allow more efficient pseudo-homomorphic multiplication.}, i.e.,$E(\alpha\beta) = E(\sum_{i=1}^{\beta}\alpha)$.
 With homomorphic addition and pseudo-homomorphic multiplication, one can derive pseudo-homomorphic dot-product of vectors, matrix-vector multiplication, and matrix-matrix multiplication.
 However, the unencrypted operands in these operations either need to be non-sensitive information or protected with some masking and de-masking mechanism \cite{sharma18tkde,sharma19}.
 ElGamal, Goldwasser-Micali, Benaloh, and Okamoto-Uchiyama cryptosystems are some additional examples of AHE schemes \cite{acar18}.